 The policy of the DNR is to follow, as closely as possible, established industry practices in the stewardship of its conservation easement interests.
 The intent of this stewardship is to protect both the conservation values of the property protected by these easements and the investment of the state in those interests.
 Elements of this stewardship include the creation of baseline property reports, enforcement protocols, regular compliance monitoring, effective record keeping and reporting, and maintaining effective working relationships with the owners of these easement properties.
-The Native Prairie Bank Program implements this policy by following the "Scientific & Natural Areas Program Conservation Easement Long-Term Stewardship, Monitoring & Enforcement Plan".
-This plan calls for annual landowner contacts as well as on-the-ground site evaluations every year for the first three years, then once every three years if no violations are found.
-Budgeted into this proposal is funding to establish an account dedicated to the perpetual monitoring and enforcement of Native Prairie Bank easements acquired under this proposal.
+The Native Prairie Bank Program implements this policy by following DNR Operational Order 128 "Conservation Easement Stewardship" along with the "Ecological and Water Resources Division Conservation Easement Stewardship Plan and Guidelines".
+This plan calls for annual landowner contacts as well as on-the-ground site evaluations once every three years if no violations are found.
+If a violation is found, annual site visits (or more frequently) are conducted until the violation is rectified.
+Budgeted into this proposal is funding to enroll into an account dedicated to the perpetual monitoring and enforcement of Native Prairie Bank easements acquired under this proposal.